-A total of 118 articles were found that were subjected to eligibility analysis, with 12 final studies being selected to compose the results of this systematic review.
-The studies listed were of medium to high quality (Figure 1), considering the level of scientific evidence of studies such as meta-analysis, consensus, randomized clinical, prospective, and observational.
-The biases did not compromise the scientific basis of the studies.
-According to the GRADE instrument, most studies showed homogeneity in their results, with $X^2=79.5\%>50\%$ .
+A total of 118 articles were found and submitted to eligibility analysis, with 12 final studies selected to compose the results of this systematic review.
+The listed studies were of medium to high quality (Figure 1), considering the level of scientific evidence of studies such as meta-analysis, consensus, randomized clinical, prospective, and observational.
+Biases did not compromise the scientific basis of the studies.
+According to the GRADE instrument, most studies presented homogeneity in their results, with $X^2=79.5\%>50\%$.
 Considering the Cochrane tool for risk of bias, the overall assessment resulted in 20 studies with a high risk of bias and 31 studies that did not meet GRADE and AMSTAR-2.

 Figure 1.
-The article selection process by the level of methodological and publication quality.
+Flowchart showing the article selection process.

-Source: Own authorship.
+Source: Own Authorship.

-Figure 2 presents the results of the risk of bias of the studies using the Funnel Plot, showing the calculation of the Effect Size (Magnitude of the difference) using the Cohen Test (d).
+Figure 2 presents the results of the risk of bias of the studies using the Funnel Plot, showing the calculation of the Effect Size (Magnitude of the difference) using Cohen's Test (d).
 Precision (sample size) was determined indirectly by the inverse of the standard error (1/Standard Error).
-This graph had a symmetrical behavior, not suggesting a significant risk of bias, both between studies with a small sample size (lower precision) that are shown at the bottom of the graph and in studies with a large sample size that are presented at the top.
+This graph had a symmetrical behavior, not suggesting a significant risk of bias, both among studies with small sample sizes (lower precision) that are shown at the base of the graph and in studies with large sample sizes that are presented at the top.

 Figure 2.
-The symmetric funnel plot suggests no risk of bias among the small sample size studies that are shown at the bottom of the graph.
+The symmetrical funnel plot suggests no risk of bias among the studies with small sample sizes that are shown at the bottom of the graph.
 High confidence and high recommendation studies are shown above the graph (n=12 studies).